 Figure 13: Example of the different results from approach C and D. One can see substantially less left-overs from the contributing accelerations in the approach D.

-In approach D even more parameters had to be set, whose values have a great effect on the final outcome.
+In approach D even more parameters had to be set, whose values have a great influence on the final outcome.
 Without a training data set, these parameters were again set by trial and examination and their optimum is uncertain.
 Along with the basic issues present, approach D is still not certain enough and one would like to extract PA without having to consider whether the correction for the contributing accelerations was accurate enough.
 This leads to the final approach E, where all the blocks detected as infant being moved are simply removed from the measurement and are therefore excluded from the future extraction of PA.
 Example of these blocks in Figure 5.
-Each approach results in an ankle placed measurement, where the contributed accelerations were attempted to be removed.
+Each approach results in an ankle-placed measurement, where the caretaker-contributed accelerations were attempted to be removed.
 Those results are used for PA extraction, where further comparison and assessment of the different approaches can be made.

 IV Physical activity

 Mothers characteristics in pregnancy, along with the infants characteristics post-partum, can provide significant information when studying fetal programming[14][15][16].
 Infants at 4 months post-partum will not yet have been substantially exposed to and influenced by the environment outside the intrauterine environment, especially when it comes to PA, which is still completely instinct at that point and can there for be considered pre-programmed.
 By being able to accurately estimate infants PA, many research questions could be addressed.
 Although accelerometers are commonly used to estimate subjects PA, there are several issues that can lead to incorrect or uncertain results that disable further analysis.
-When estimating infants PA with accelerometers, the major issue is represented by the contributing accelerations of the infants caretaker.
+When estimating infants PA with accelerometers, the major challenge is to be able to distinguish the contributing accelerations of the infants caretaker.
 In this project, several approaches to correct for these contributions were implemented and analyzed.
 Different outcomes of different approaches are used to extract PA and the results are compared and further analyzed.

 I Extraction

 PA was extracted from the corrected or remaining measurements, after removal of data points of non-wear time, summarization, correction for the gravitational component and the correction for infant being moved.
 In approaches where the result of the infant being moved correction is in the form of the original summary, PA is extracted based on the increased SD in a windowed measurement.
 Window size was set to 10 seconds, which corresponds to 400 data points and the step size was set to 1 seconds, which corresponds to 40 data points.
 SD threshold was set to 0.005 g.
-The results from the approach A are not used for PA extraction, as they are obviously not suitable.
-In the approach B, the result is in a form of subtracted absolute intensities, which can be negative due to inadequacy of the approach.
+The results from approach A are not used for PA extraction, as they are obviously not suitable.
+In approach B, the result is in a form of subtracted absolute intensities, which can be negative due to inadequacy of the approach.
 Extracting PA from the intensities can be done by setting a threshold for the intensity size, defining all intensities over that threshold as due to PA.
 When extracting PA based on the results from approach B, one can observe the results are not going to be accurate, example Figure 14.
 There are obvious left-overs from the contributing accelerations, which are now detected as infants PA, while the negative intensities disrupt the PA blocks.

 Figure 14: PA extraction after approach B exhibits the consequences of the negative features of the approach.